GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) The reason “the Jews were seeking all the more to kill [Jesus was] …because …he was even calling God his own Father, making himself equal with God” (Jn.
 5:18).

 (2) Jesus himself says, “I and the Father are one” (Jn.
 10:30).
-(3) The apostle Paul agrees, saying, “For in [Jesus] the whole fullness of deity dwells bodily . . .”
-(Col. 2:9).
+(3) The apostle Paul agrees, saying, “For in [Jesus] the whole fullness of deity dwells bodily…” (Col. 2:9).
  These passages suggest that the Son and the Father are equal in every sense.
 b.
 But, if nothing changed after the incarnation, then how are we to understand what Jesus says in John 14:28: